 |Men's George Washington Costume||Sash from Royal Prince Costume||Black Tricorn Hat||Mehron Bald Cap Kit|

 Dying is easy, young man.
 Living is harder.

 Marquis de Lafayette Halloween Costume

 Marquis de Lafayette was the secret weapon of the American Revolution, providing guns and ships to the Continental Army.
 Everyone give it up for America’s favorite fighting Frenchman!
 If you are looking for cheap cosplay ideas, take a dash of the Napoleon costume to match with this Frenchman’s uniform, then add the sword and sheath.
 Attached it to the belt, these tools tell us how powerful Lafayette was.
 You'll be looking sharp in your Marquis de Lafayette Hamilton costume!
 Who played Lafayette in Hamilton?
-Lafayette was was portrayed by Daveed Diggs, who gave us two of Hamilton's most memorable characters.
+Lafayette was portrayed by Daveed Diggs, who gave us two of Hamilton's most memorable characters.
 (In Act II, Diggs lets down his hair and transforms into the aforementioned Thomas Jefferson)

 Alexander Hamilton Halloween Costume

 Finally, we reach our title character.
-The Alexander Hamilton costume is fairly easy, just take the Washington costume, ditch the hat and wig, and work on perfecting the folicile stylings of Lin-Manuel Miranda.
+The Alexander Hamilton costume is fairly easy, just take the Washington costume, ditch the hat and wig, and work on perfecting the follicle stylings of Lin-Manuel Miranda.
 To play this role, Miranda grew out his long, dark hair, but we'll make it easier on you and suggest a wig.
 All you need to do is pull it back into a ponytail and trim it up a bit.
 Don't forget the goatee to complete your Hamilton outfit!